flaper87/developers-black-hole/content/about-real-time.md

 Tags: openstack,real-time,distributed,python
 Slug: high-level-real-time-systems

 I've been working with `real-time` distributed systems for quite some time now.
-This one of the topics I like the most.
+This is one of the topics I like the most.
 In this post I'd like to spend some time explaining at a high level what `real-time` systems are, where they're used, some of their requirements and I'd also like to conclude the post with a small section explaining why I think the term `real-time` is neither accurate nor correct to describe these systems.

 Real Time Systems